 Employees are required to notify their supervisor no later than thirty (30) minutes after the start of their schedule beginning the first day they will miss.
-Failure to report within the required time may result in disciplinary action.
-Three (3) consecutive days of absence without leave where any employee did not report to their supervisor is an automatic resignation from employment except in the case of inability to report due to an emergency.
-Documentation of the emergency will be required.
+Failure to report within the required time may result in leave without pay.
+Three (3) consecutive days of absence without leave where any employee did not report to their supervisor is an automatic resignation from employment.